£100k Childcare Cliff Edge: How to Keep Your Free Hours

 The government pays your nursery or childminder directly for a set number of hours per week during term time (38 weeks/year).
 You can "stretch" this across the full year if you prefer (same total hours, but fewer per week year-round).

-What You Get by Age
+What You Get by Age (From September 2025)

 | Child's Age | All Families | Working Parents | Annual Value (approx) |